talezion/COR_Design_Pattern_Swift/README.md

 ###Installation

-Add start using COR in your prject, copy the following files:
+To start using COR in your prject, copy the following files:

 ```
 ChainProtocols.swift